alemar11/ios-watchos-tvos-macos-resources/README.md

 * [core-background](https://github.com/justinmfischer/core-background) - set of Objective-C classes inspired by the iOS Yahoo Weather App.
 It provides iOS location-based Flickr backgrounds with Gaussian blur light effects for iPhone.

 #### 🔸*Swift*
+* [AbstractView](https://github.com/nuudles/AbstractView) - A simple UIView subclass that you can use as a background view.
 * [AHKBendableView](https://github.com/fastred/AHKBendableView) - UIView subclass that bends its edges when its position change is animated
 * [AvatarView](https://github.com/chrene/AvatarView/)
 * [Blurable](https://github.com/FlexMonkey/Blurable)